Recruitment and vetting procedures

 Process for occasional and other types of volunteers

 There are times when unit leaders, commissioners and advisers or coordinators will need occasional help, for example from parents at units to help at a sleepover or residential.
 All those undertaking a recognised volunteering role must be registered on GO.
-This includes those whose role does not require references or criminal records checks.
 Occasional helpers must never be left unsupervised with young members.
 The only exception is the residential occasional helper as the role requires a disclosure check

 All adult volunteers who are staying overnight with girls and young women under 18 must have completed the recruitment check process and be registered on GO as a residential helper at the appropriate level.
 This means that references will be taken up and a disclosure check carried out.